opensanctions/yente/docs/opensanctions-delivery.md

 # Configuring OpenSanctions Data

-By default, yente is configured to access the OpenSanctions database.
-We ask prospective commercial customers to create a Data Delivery Token to access the data.
-Please register at our [customer portal]({{ config.extra.opensanctions_url }}/account/) and find your Delivery Token in the Credentials Manager.
-Set `OPENSANCTIONS_DELIVERY_TOKEN` in your environment and off you go!
+By default, yente is configured to fetch the full, up-to-date OpenSanctions database.
+To help us understand how commercial partners use the dataset, we ask commercial customers to create a delivery token.
+The token itself is not paid, and helps us to provide relevant support.
+Please sign up at the [customer portal]({{ config.extra.opensanctions_url }}/account/) - a delivery token will be created automatically and immediately.
+Set OPENSANCTIONS_DELIVERY_TOKEN in your environment and off you go!

-If you're [deploying yente using a Docker container](/deploy/), it would look something like this:
+If you're [deploying yente using a Docker container](/deploy/), your docker-compose.yml could contain the token like this:

 ```yaml
 services: